 |Invoice Financing||S$150,000||2.9% processing fee||60 days|

 Additionally, Aspire's invoice financing product is one of the most competitive, as it only charges a transaction fee of 2.9%.
-It also integrates directly with Lazada, Shopify, Xero and Quickbooks, making it a good option for e-commerce businesses.
+It also integrates directly with Lazada, Shopify, Shopee and Xero, making it a good option for e-commerce businesses.
 It's only drawback is that it only offers invoice financing up to S$150,000, while its competitors offer much higher invoice financing amounts.

 Other Charges and Fees